Broad Ripple High School: Today

 Additions, renovations, and annexations took place in 1896, 1913, 1935, 1939, 1949, 1960, 1970, 1988, 1991, and 2003.
 Enrollment reached its peak at 2,500 in 1995 after the closure of Washington and Howe high schools in Indianapolis.
 The campus consisted of four buildings attached to each other.
 The official mascot of the school is the rocket; the school colors are orange and black.
 The school was accredited by the North Central Association.

-Along with the Marching Rockets, Broad Ripple High School also had an extensive dance department where students learned both the fundamentals and extreme forms of dance.
-Another longstanding department involved in Broad Ripples Center for Performing Arts was the theatre department.
-With their past performances of Othello, Chicago, and the like, the Gene Poston Auditorium and the Studio 55 blackbox theatre was home to hundreds of curious, dedicated, theatre students.
-The theatre department offered a well-rounded theatrical education, ranging from acting, directing, stage design and technology, and theatre history.
-Broad Ripple High School's longest standing tradition, Ripples Acts, stemmed from the theatre department.
+Along with the Marching Rockets, Broad Ripple High School also had a dance department where students studied both the fundamentals and advanced forms of dance.
+Another department within Broad Ripple's Center for Performing Arts was the theatre department.
+Past performances included Othello, Chicago, and others, held in the Gene Poston Auditorium and the Studio 55 blackbox theatre.
+The theatre department provided education in acting, directing, stage design and technology, and theatre history.
+Broad Ripple High School's longest-standing tradition, Ripples Acts, originated from the theatre department.